Frequently Asked Questions, Per Diem

 What is the difference between non-standard areas (NSA) and standard CONUS locations?

 Non-standard areas (NSAs) are frequently traveled by the federal community and are reviewed on an annual basis.
 Standard CONUS locations are less frequently traveled by the federal community and are not specifically listed on our web site.
-The FY19 standard CONUS per diem rate is $94 for lodging, $55 for meals and incidental expenses.

 How are the CONUS per diem rates set for NSAs?